Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-mac.rst

     .. note:: If you are on MacOS Catalina (version 10.15.7), and the backup fails, please `see this Apple support thread <https://discussions.apple.com/thread/253970425>`_.
 If the provided solution still doesn't work, SMB file sharing probably will not work for this old Mac.
 Consider backing up to a USB thumb drive instead.

+    .. note:: If you recently updated to MacOS Ventura (version 13.2), and you cannot get the share to connect:

         #.
+Turn off file sharing switch in **General > Sharing**
+        #.
+Restart macOS
+        #.
+Turn on file sharing switch in **General > Sharing**

+#.
 Click "Save".

 That's it!
-You can now :ref:`Create<backup-create>` encrypted, private backups of all your Embassy data to your Mac or external drive!!
+You can now :ref:`Create<backup-create>` encrypted, private backups of all your Start9 server's data to your Mac or external drive!!